 An additional 17% said that they had booked a fitness holiday in order to concentrate solely on their individual wellbeing whilst others looked forward to the chance to eat healthier and perk up their mental health.

 A further survey conducted by travel company Health and Fitness Travel also found that a staggering 82% of holidaymakers believed staying active during their time away is important.

 Co-Founder of Health and Fitness Travel, Paul Joseph, commented that the days are well and truly gone when Brits want to come home after a holiday “feeling sluggish” with “waistbands that little bit tighter”.

 Moreover, the traditional alcohol-fuelled beach holidays have also decreased in popularity as only one in 20 people would like to go on a drinking holiday.

 As a result, holidaymakers are now choosing to ice-skate in Sweden, take part in rooftop yoga classes in Venice, and climb Mount Kilimanjaro in Tanzania.

 Overall, yoga, dance classes and meditation lessons topped the list of healthy holiday activities for Brits while mountain biking came fifth.

-If you’re thinking of travelling abroad and partaking in an active holiday, it’s important to ensure you have worldwide travel insurance in advance.
+If you’re thinking of travelling abroad and partaking in an active holiday, it’s important to ensure you have travel insurance in advance.